cinaq/cinaq-website/content/pages/contact-us.md

     border: false
 - template: contact
   heading: Contact us
-  description: Please fill in the form below to reach out to us.
-You can also get in touch via our social media channels if you prefer so.
-These can be found at the bottom of this page.
-You can expect a reply from us within 24 hours.
-Thanks!
+  description: Send us an email at hello@cinaq.com and we will get back to you within 24 hours.
   image: /media/aaron-burden-y02jEX_B0O0-unsplash.jpg
 ---